 As part of the audit process, your auditor will assess the appropriateness of preparing your financial statements on a going concern basis.

 If your auditor has concerns about the ability of your school or kura to meet its financial obligations in the next 12-month period after the completion of the current year audit, they will request a letter of support from the Ministry.

 For a letter of support, please contact the school finance adviser in your region.

 How to record funding from the Ministry in your financial statements

-You can find guidance on how to record funding you have received from new Ministry initiatives, programmes or Covid-19 financial support on Quick reference guide for new Ministry funding and programmes.
+You can find guidance on how to record funding you have received from new Ministry initiatives or programs on our website in our quick reference guide Quick reference guide for new Ministry funding and programmes.

 School boards can only borrow within the limits set by section 155 of the Education and Training Act 2020 (external link) and the conditions specified in Crown Entities (Financial Powers) Regulations 2005, regulation 12 (external link).